ricardoquesada/unijoysticle2/README.md

 What's already done:

-*   Support Bluetooth Classic HID devices
-*   Supports up until 2 gamepads connected, or one mouse + one gamepad.
 *   Basic generic mapping for gamepad
-*   Mouse kind of working... movement is not smooth yet.
+*   Bluetooth connect / reconnect working ok
+*   Fetch product id + vendor id from SDP record
 *   Gamepad: mappings based on product id + vendor id.
 Take DB from libSDL and addap the mappings to our own needs.
-*   Fetch product id + vendor id from SDP record (don't know how to do it).
 *   *Gamepad System button* swaps joystick ports
+*   Mouse kind of working... movement is not smooth yet.
+*   Mouse: button are not mapped.
+*   Support Bluetooth Classic HID devices
+*   Support up until 2 gamepads connected, or one mouse + one gamepad.

 Missing:

-*   Mouse: button are not mapped.
 *   Mouse: smooth movement.
-*   Better Bluetooth connect / reconnect
 *   Add support for Bluetooth LE devices (eg: Some smart TV remote controllers are BLE).
 *   Report back to client mode being used in the gamepads LEDS (in case avaiable).
     The LEDs could be used for whatever purpose we want.